 - Transportation Management Associations (TMAs)-The state's eight TMAs work with employers and the public sector to help provide effective and efficient commuting and other transportation options.
 The NJTPA oversees the development of annual TMA work programs and coordinates activities among the TMAs, the subregions, NJ TRANSIT, NJDOT and other partners in regional mobility. - Street Smart NJ-A statewide pedestrian safety campaign that aims to change the behaviors that contribute to crashes by combining public education and outreach with law enforcement efforts.
-Visit BeStreetSmartNJ.org for additional information. - Planning for Emerging Centers-From sustainable economic development plans, to complete streets and Transit Village planning, this competitive funding program supports municipal efforts to create more transit-supportive, walkable communities. - Freight Concept Development Program-Advances projects identified in planning studies to concept development, which identifies needs and potential solutions for addressing them. - Transportation Clean Air Measures (TCAM)-Through this program, the NJTPA works with partner agencies to develop transportation projects that will reduce harmful emissions and benefit air quality. - Performance Measures-Data-driven targets are set and tracked, and projects are selected to help meet those goals.
+Visit BeStreetSmartNJ.org for additional information. - NJTPA Municipal Programs-The NJTPA funds several competitive grant programs that provide free technical assistance to municipalities in our 13-county region.
+These include the Complete Streets Technical Assistance program, Planning for Emerging Centers, Vibrant Places Program, and Transit Hub Planning Program. - Federal Funding Opportunities-NJTPA staff is also available to assist in coordinating and helping with federal grant applications, including for programs under the Infrastructure Investment and Jobs Act (IIJA).
+This includes providing letters of support for applications consistent with our long-range transportation plan and supplying data on regional travel. - Freight Concept Development Program-Advances projects identified in planning studies to concept development, which identifies needs and potential solutions for addressing them. - Transportation Clean Air Measures (TCAM)-Through this program, the NJTPA works with partner agencies to develop transportation projects that will reduce harmful emissions and benefit air quality. - Performance Measures-Data-driven targets are set and tracked, and projects are selected to help meet those goals.
 The measures focus on seven national goals: safety, infrastructure preservation, congestion reduction, system reliability, freight movement and economic vitality, environmental sustainability and reduced project delivery delays. - Local Capital Project Delivery Program-This competitive program provides funding to subregions to prepare proposed transportation projects for eventual construction.
-The subregions identify problems and needs and develop projects through the various phases of this program. - Local Safety and High Risk Rural Roads Programs-These competitive programs provide funds to subregions for high-impact safety improvements on local facilities.
+The subregions identify problems and needs and develop projects through the various phases of this program.

+• Local Safety and High Risk Rural Roads Programs-These competitive programs provide funds to subregions for high-impact safety improvements on local facilities.
 They range from pedestrian improvements in New Jersey's largest cities to skid-prevention treatments on winding country roads.